sebastiansalas94/sebastiansalas94.github.io/_posts/portfolio/2024-10-10-Portal-Echoes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PO2p3l63-PI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This was a task for a Game Development Course where we were required to implement a new weapon for the character.
+I decided to go for a weapon whose mechanics were more support-oriented and could also provide a playful experience depending on its usage

 <div class="row">
   <div class="column">
     <img src="/assets/img/PortalEchoes/PortalEchoes_1.png" width="400" />